Soldiers and Cannabis – A History of Consumption

 If you’re actively serving in the military or in a first responder position, there’s no getting around it: any consumption of medical cannabis—even THC-free preparations—is prohibited.
 However, that wasn’t always the case.
 Throughout history, there have been unique interactions between soldiers and cannabis that you might not have considered.

 In fact, there was a time that the United States military openly embraced cannabinoids as a potential medicine for horses.
 In The Army Horse in Accident and Disease, the manual indicated that Cannabis indica could be used to treat horses for abdominal pain.
-Likewise, it was noted as an alternative to ether for treating seizures in horses.

 Moreover, before the 1920s, medics of the American Expeditionary Force were taking medical cannabis to Europe to treat troops overseas.
 According to a book by Brendan I. Koerner, Army medics had a bottle of medical cannabis tincture for every 1,000 soldiers.
 They used it to help soldiers with headaches, insomnia, and cramps.